About

 Thomas De Pree, Ph.D.

-*See this virtual essay about teaching the remote General Education history course, “Atomic America,” at New Mexico Tech (fall 2020):
+• See the digital essay, “Afterlife of Atomic America,” for the Disaster STS Network about teaching the remote General Education history course, “Atomic America,” at New Mexico Tech (De Pree, 2020): https://disaster-sts-network.org/content/afterlife-atomic-america-0/essay

-Areas of Interdisciplinary Experience: Political ecology; science and technology studies (STS)
+Areas of Interdisciplinary Experience: Science and technology studies (STS), political ecology; environmental health sciences

 Education